Toongabbie Government Farm Archaeological Site: Heritage listing

 The Toongabbie Government Farm Archaeological Site is of State heritage significance for its capacity to demonstrate strategies developed during the foundation years of the colonial settlement by Governor Phillip to best use convict workers outside an urban area.
 Governor Phillip's policies towards ordinary transportees and, later, the small minority who reoffended, are highly significant for the development of the colony under his immediate successors.
 The Toongabbie site has an essential role in understanding and interpreting the physical dimensions of these solutions.
 Toongabbie was a vitally important stage in the evolution of new settlements such as Newcastle and Port Macquarie exclusively designed as places of secondary punishment.
 Because of its critical role in feeding the struggling early colony by its production of wheat, maize and barley, the historical significance of Toongabbie Government Farm in the years 1791 to 1794 is especially high.

 The site is closely associated with the major early colonial Governors Phillip, Hunter, King and Macquarie and Lieutenant Governor Grose and with the superintendent of convict agriculture, Thomas Daveney.
 The history of Toongabbie Government Farm reflects the shifts and accommodations in early colonial government policy between support for government farms and support for private enterprise agriculture in the first two decades of colonial settlement.

 As the second successful government farm in the colony Toongabbie is one of only two such sites in Australia.
 The other is the first (successful) government farm at Rose Hill (Parramatta Park).
 Both sites demonstrate Governor Phillip's town planning that was informed by English village settlement.
 Phillip housed the convicts of both establishments communally in huts on designated allotments laid out on a street grid pattern.
 This concept was not continued at the Castle Hill (third) Government Farm where convicts were housed in stone barracks, which later came to be the pattern of convict accommodation.

 Toongabbie Government Farm site is also closely associated with convict administrators John Macarthur, Richard Atkins, Andrew Hume and Richard Fitzgerald, and with George Oakes, politician, pastoralist and Commissioner of international exhibitions, who owned the site as part of his private estate from 1861 to 1881.

-Toongabbie Government Farm Archaeological Site has very special significance at the state level because of its exceptionally early date in the convict system, its capacity to demonstrate developing policy towards convicts, and its unusually high archaeological potential.
+The Toongabbie Government Farm Archaeological Site is significant at the state level because of its early role in the convict system, its association with the development of policies concerning convicts, and its archaeological potential.